These unique denim fabric key fobs are easy to make and can be personalized. They would make a great upcycled handmade

 How To Make Denim Key Fobs

 Step 1: Cut the denim waistband from the pair of jeans.
 Use scissors to cut as close to the waistband seams as possible.

 Step 2: Next, cut a piece from the waistband that is about 20cm in length.
-To add extra interest to the denim fabric key fob, I ensured that the jeans button was included in the waistband piece.
+I ensured the jeans button was included in the waistband piece to add extra interest to the denim fabric key fob.

-If the jeans waistband has a nice label, you might consider including this.
+If the jeans waistband has a nice label, consider including this.
 Remove any belt loops on the waistband piece using a seam ripper.

-Also, cut a small piece of leather the same width as the denim waistband and about 4 cm in length.
+Also, cut a small piece of leather the same width as the denim waistband and about 4 cm long.

 Step 3: Stencil an initial or number on the right side of the denim waistband.
 Stencil the figure just below the button on the waistband.
 I used a stencil ruler for this with a white acrylic paint pen.

 I used acrylic paint pens before when stencilling my denim Dala horse ornaments.
 For my key fobs, I choose my son’s initial for the fabric key fob.
 You may want to stencil a house number instead.

 Step 4: Punch two holes into each end of the denim waistband.
 When the waistband is folded in half, these holes should match up.

 Then punch two holes into each end of the leather strip.
 These holes should correspond to the holes in the denim so that when the leather strip is folded over the end of the denim waistband, all the holes match up.

 Step 5: Next, pass the leather strip through the D-ring clasp and fold it over the ends of the folded waistband.
 Then, use two Chicago screws to hold the leather strip in place.

 Other Suggestions For Denim Key Fob